Threde/open-team-status/README.md

 # OpenTeamStatus - an opensource StatusHero clone

 Veerry much a work in progress.
-Still need to do most of the auth work.

 It's a basic CRUD django app.